 - Referring other people to Amica

-Identity Fraud Monitoring: Consider adding Amica’s Identity Fraud Monitoring to your auto policy if you’re concerned about identity theft.
+Consider adding Amica’s identity fraud monitoring to your auto policy if you’re concerned about identity theft.
 The service monitors the three major credit bureaus for your credit and personal information.
 If there’s any suspicious activity, you’ll be alerted within 24 hours.
-Additionally, you’ll be provided with a toll-free number to contact an expert for advice on how to proceed if you’re identity is compromised.
+Additionally, you’ll be provided with a toll-free number to contact an expert for advice on how to proceed if your identity is compromised.

-Full Glass Coverage: If you’re constantly needing repairs of the windows or windshield of your car, then you’ll want to add Full Glass Coverage to your policy.
+If you’re constantly needing to repair the windows or windshield of your car, then you’ll want to add full glass coverage to your policy.
 With this coverage option, car windows and windshields are repaired or replaced at no additional cost.
-This add-on could save you anywhere from $100 to $1,000 on a windshield repair or replacement, depending on what kind of vehicle you drive.
+This could save you anywhere from $100 to $1,000 on a windshield repair or replacement, depending on what kind of vehicle you drive.

-Prestige Rental Coverage: This coverage awards up to $5,000 towards the rental of a comparable vehicle should your car be involved in a covered accident.
+This coverage provides up to $5,000 towards the rental of a comparable vehicle should your car be involved in a covered accident.
 There's no daily limit on how much of the $5,000 you can use.
-If your vehicle was involved in a covered accident, the $5,000 in rental car coverage continues until it’s depleted, you purchase a replacement vehicle, or your vehicle is successfully repaired.
+If your vehicle was involved in a covered accident, the $5,000 in rental car coverage continues until it’s depleted, you purchase a replacement vehicle or your vehicle is successfully repaired.

 Amica is a mutual insurance company, which means it’s owned by its policyholders.
-Amica isn’t publicly listed on an exchange, nor does it have any outside investors — meaning that Amica is able to offer dividends to policyholders rather than to shareholders.
+As a result, any profits are returned to its customers, not to investors.
 The company states that a typical dividend payment can range from 5% to 20% of the annual rate.

-You can use dividend payments as you wish — meaning you don’t have to apply the dividend to your auto insurance bill, but could if you wanted to.
+You can use dividend payments as you wish — meaning you don’t have to apply the dividend to your auto insurance bill, but you can if you want to.
 While dividends aren’t always paid, Amica has a long track record of paying them out to policyholders.
 When you sign up for Amica, you’ll have the option of a dividend policy or a standard policy.
-While the dividend policies cost more, they could also provide an annual pay out.
-Other mutual insurance companies offer dividend policies, but Amica is one of the better known companies to do so.
+While the dividend policies cost more, they could also provide an annual payout.
+Other mutual insurance companies offer dividend policies, but Amica is one of the better-known companies to do so.

-You won’t find many unique discounts offered by Amica that aren't available with another insurer.
+You won’t find many unique discounts offered by Amica that aren't available with other insurers.
 However, Amica offers nearly all of what are considered standard discounts.